AI Tools for Nonprofits: 30+ Top Picks & How to Get Started

 Gift Genie is a handy tool for anyone looking to send a meaningful gift to a supporter.
 Currently, the tool offers five free gift brainstorms, but we expect more updates soon.

-Have you ever sat down to write a donor email stream and struggled to find the words?
+Nonprofit work is founded on strong relationships, and relationships require consistent outreach and communication.
+But have you ever sat down to write a donor email and struggled to find the words?
 Or wondered what type of image would be most appropriate to share alongside your next social media post?
-This is where AI-powered content creation tools come to the rescue.

 Let’s take a closer look at what makes each tool unique:

-• ChatGPT: ChatGPT is arguably the most popular of these chatbot tools, with over 100 million users.
-As of November 2023, ChatGPT’s product, GPT-4 offers live online browsing and connects with DALL-E, another popular AI tool (owned by the same company) that creates images from descriptions provided by the user.
+- ChatGPT: ChatGPT is arguably the most popular of these chatbot tools, with more than 100 million users.
+The most recent version of ChatGPT, GPT-4, offers live online browsing and connects with DALL-E, another popular AI tool also owned by OpenAI, that creates images from descriptions provided by the user.

-• Google Bard: Google Bard was launched in 2023 after the rise of ChatGPT and offers similar functionality to ChatGPT.
+- Gemini: Formerly known as Google Bard, this tool offers similar functionality to ChatGPT.
 It can also browse the web but can’t create images.

-• Bing Chat: Bing Chat is Microsoft’s chatbot tool that is built into Microsoft Edge.
-It too can access the internet, and it offers an interesting new feature where it allows you to choose a conversation style, offering the options of creative, balanced, and precise.
+- Microsoft Copilot: Originally called Bing Chat, Copilot is Microsoft Edge’s native chatbot tool.
+It too can access the internet, and it offers a unique feature where you can choose a conversation style for more precise results.
 Similar to ChatGPT, it also provides DALL-E functionality.

-• Claude: Claude, created by Anthropic AI, is unique in that its AI is trained on real-time information, so it can easily respond to queries about current events and issues.
+- Claude: Claude, created by Anthropic AI, is unique in that its AI is trained on real-time information, so it can easily respond to queries about current events and issues.
 It can also read up to 75,000 words at a time and quickly summarize concepts.
-However, according to reviewers, Claude’s free model isn’t as competitive as ChatGPT’s paid model.
-The tool also can’t create images.
+However, it can’t create images, and reviewers find it harder to use than ChatGPT.

-As you decide which large language model-based chatbot to use, remember to consider your nonprofit’s budget and needs and how they align with the tool’s offerings.
+As you decide which LLM-based chatbot to use, consider your nonprofit’s budget and needs and how they align with each tool’s offerings.

 Also note that it’s best practice to edit any responses provided by these tools, as you’ll want to ensure any content you create features your nonprofit’s voice, is based on accurate information, and aligns with your values.
 While these generative AI tools offer many exciting capabilities, they’re not perfect.